mattermost/docs/source/administration/config-settings.rst

 **False**: Output log messages are not written to the console.

-Changing this setting requires a server restart before taking effect.
+Changes to this setting require a server restart before taking effect.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableConsole": true`` with options ``true`` and ``false`` for above settings respectively.                             |